-Do you have SAD & feel bad, ’cause you’re not sad?
-Here are 8 strategies I use during SAD season every year.
+Do you have SAD?
+Here are 8 strategies I use during SAD season every year ’cause it’s hard!

 1. Light Therapy Lamp to wake up in the morning

 2. Wear Fun Colours

 3. Eat Green

 Do you start to crave sugars in darkness?
 I do!
 Eat yummy green vegetables to help your belly feel good and help your sugar cravings.
 Buy local produce from Lester’s, on Brookfield Rd, Fagan’s Truck in Churchill Sq. and the St. John’s Farmers’ Market.

 Hugs build trust, exchange energy, open communication to give and receive.
 It opens your chest to stand tall and wraps your arms to feel comfort.
 Hugs are human touch vitamins.
 Go give some out today!